amanzi/amanzi/doc/input_spec/AmanziNativeSpecV7.rst

     Observation *drawdown* is calculated with respect to the value registered at the first time it was requested.

-    The following observations are point-type obervations: "water table".
+    The following observations are point-type obervations: "water table", "drawdown".

     * `"functional`" [string] the label of a function to apply to each of the variables in the variable list (Function options detailed below)